Lasizwe

-Thulasizwe Siphiwe Dambuza (born 19 July 1998), known professionally as Lasizwe, is a South African social media personality, actor, television presenter and YouTuber.
-He became a celebrity by uploading videos of himself interpreting how Africans act and behave in a comedic way.
-He became the first African to have a reality television show on MTV Africa. @Lasizwe: Fake It Till You Make It went up to three seasons in less than two years.
+Thulasizwe Siphiwe Dambuza (born 19 July 1998), mononymously as known as Lasizwe, is a South African YouTuber, media personality, television presenter and social media influencer.
+He rose to fame by humorously interpreting everyday human behaviour.

+Notably, he broke new ground as the first African to helm a reality TV show on MTV Africa Lasizwe: Fake It Till You Make It, garnering three successful seasons in less than two years.
+This earned him a spot on Forbes magazine the Forbes Africa 30 under 30.
+He is the creator and host of the YouTube series Awkward Dates, in which he goes on blind dates with various celebrities and also the creator and host of the YouTube game show, Drink or Tell the Truth.
+He created a YouTube comedy series, Nomatriquency: The Funeral in 2025.

 Early life and education

 Lasizwe was born in Soweto, South Africa.
 He attended Meredale Primary, a mixed-race primary school in Meredale, south of Johannesburg, and then attended Mondeor High School in Mondeor.
 His mother, Lindiwe Dambuza (died in 2016) was a 40-year-old nurse at Lesedi Private Hospital, in a relationship with his father, Menzi Mcunu.